Radiative Neutrino Mass with Scotogenic Scalar Triplet: Conclusions

 \section{Conclusions}

 The present neutrino mass model is minimal in a sense that the new fields do not exceed multiplet higher than adjoint.
-The hypercharge-less scalar triplet $\Delta=(\Delta^+,\Delta^0,\Delta^-)\sim (3,0)$ completed with appropriate charged scalar singlet $h^+ \sim (1,2)$ and vectorlike fermion doublet $\Sigma \sim (2,-1)$ closes the radiative neutrino mass loop diagram which constraints the coupling $\lambda_7$.
+The hypercharge-less scalar triplet $\Delta=(\Delta^+,\Delta^0,\Delta^-)\sim (3,0)$ completed with appropriate charged scalar singlet $h^+ \sim (1,2)$ and vectorlike fermion doublet $\Sigma \sim (2,-1)$ closes the radiative neutrino mass loop diagram which constraints the coupling $\lambda_7$ in Eq.~(\ref{potential}).

-In the variant of the model where the additional scalars are unconstrained in mass two charged scalar may be revealed through the higgs diphoton signal at the LHC, which on the other hand constraints the couplings $\lambda_4$ and $\lambda_5$.
+In the first variant of the model where the additional particles may be in the mass range $\sim 200$ GeV, the couplings $g_{1,2}$ and $\lambda_7$ should be of the order $10^{-4}$ to reproduce the neutrino masses $m_\nu \sim 0.1$ eV.
+In addition, the higgs diphoton signal at the LHC constraints the couplings $\lambda_4$ and $\lambda_5$ via contours shown in Fig.~\ref{rgamma}.

-In $Z_2$ scotogenic version of the model the neutral component $\Delta^0$ is without VEV and can saturate the observed relic density $h^2\Omega_{CDM}=0.1199(27)$~\cite{Ade:2013zuv} if $m_\Delta=2.5$ TeV~\cite{Cirelli:2005uq}.
-Accordingly, the rest of the beyond SM states are heavy and stay out of direct reach of the LHC.
+In the $Z_2$-scotogenic version of the model the neutral component $\Delta^0$ is without VEV and can saturate the observed relic density $h^2\Omega_{CDM}=0.1199(27)$~\cite{Ade:2013zuv} if $m_\Delta=2.5$ TeV~\cite{Cirelli:2005uq}.
+Accordingly, the rest of the beyond SM states are heavy and stay out of direct reach of the LHC, while the neutrino masses $m_\nu \sim 0.1$ eV will be reproduced with slightly larger couplings $g_{1,2}$ and $\lambda_7$ of the order $10^{-3}$.

 The phenomenology becomes richer upon promoting DM-stabilizing discrete $Z_2$ symmetry to the gauge symmetry $U(1)_D$, which may be broken by a VEV of the doubly $U(1)_D$-charged scalar field $\zeta$.
 There are two extreme regimes explored recently in~\cite{Ma:2013yga} and~\cite{Chang:2013lfa} which are relevant for explanation of observed dwarf galaxies or may be tested at the LHC, respectively.